rackerlabs/support-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 3. On the Stacks page, click the name of the stack that you want to scale.

 4. In the Infrastructure section of the stack details page, click the name of the first web node (web01) to load the cloud server details page.

-5. In the server details page, go to the **Actions** menu and select **Create Image**.
+5. In the server details page, go to the **Actions** menu, and select **Create Image**.

       <img src="{% asset_path cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/cpcreateimage.png %}" width="220" height="426" border="1" alt=""  />

 6. When prompted, enter a name for the image and click **Create Image**.

 7. To monitor the image creation progress, click **View Images** in the Images section of the server details page.
-After the image is created, the image name and its creation time stamp are displayed.
+After the image is created, the image name, and its creation time stamp, are displayed.

 8. Under Images, click **View *n* Image**.

-9. In the popup dialog box, click the gear icon next to the name of the new image and select **Create Server with Image** from the menu.
+9. In the popup dialog box, click the gear icon next to the name of the new image, and select **Create Server with Image** from the menu.

     <img src="{% asset_path cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/cpviewimage.png %}" width="600" alt="" border="1"  />

-10. On the server creation page, enter a name for the new server and select the region where it will be created.
+10. On the server creation page, enter a name for the new server, and select the region where it will be created.

     We recommend following the stack naming convention (for example, web02.example.com), and creating the new server in the same region as the other nodes in the stack.

 11. In the Image section of the page, select the newly created image.